Ten reasons why no responsible company would have appointed Rebekah Brooks

 8. Given her record, Brooks is poorly placed to uphold corporate ethical standards.

-Like a lot of companies, Rupert Murdoch’s News Corporation has ‘Standards of Business Conduct’ to which all executives and employees are supposed to adhere.
+Like a lot of companies, Rupert Murdoch’s News Corporation has ‘[You must be registered and logged in to see this link.]’ to which all executives and employees are supposed to adhere.
 As CEO, Brooks is ultimately responsible for enforcing those standards at News UK, a News Corp subsidiary.
 Here are some elements she might have difficulty lecturing subordinates about:

 ‘We uphold rigorous accuracy and honesty in our financial records.’